emilyz18/deja-dwell/README.md

 - **Unit 5 - Release Engineering via Render** - Render was utilized for deploying our application, providing a robust platform for hosting backend services and serving the frontend via static files during the build step.
 The deployment process was streamlined with automatic updates from our GitHub repository through GitHub Actions and Render's deploy hooks, ensuring our application remained current and efficient.

 ## Above and Beyond Functionality
-Our project goes above and beyond by incorporating two distinct search methods, allowing two ways for tenants to view properties, which improves the user experience.
+Our project goes above and beyond by incorporating two distinct search methods, allowing tenants to view properties in two ways, which improves the user experience.
 We have a Tinder-like recommendation page that suggests postings to users based on their preferences, determined by our custom algorithm which generates a "match score".
-This feature enables tenants to flawlessly drag and drop properties to like or dislike, implemented using advanced React libraries and handling UI interactions, which demonstrates a level of proficiency beyond course expectations.
-The second type of search is where tenants can view property postings in a list format.
+This feature enables tenants to flawlessly drag and drop properties to like or dislike, implemented using advanced React libraries and handling UI interactions, demonstrating proficiency beyond course expectations.
+The second search type is where tenants can view property postings in a list format.
 Users can enter keywords or apply filters to find properties that meet their criteria.
 This search functionality ensures users have flexible and efficient ways to discover properties that suit their needs.
 To further improve the user experience, we integrated the Google Maps API to add sophisticated map functionalities.
 By default, the map centers on the user's location, providing a personalized starting point.
 The map supports several advanced features, including:
 - Displaying markers for all property addresses.
 - Clustering markers when zooming out to avoid clutter.